Arno-Moller/Arno-Moller/README.md

 Developing new software, specifically mobile development as well as relational databases.

 # Skills
-I know many languages such as Java, C++, C#, PHP, XML, MySQL, XAML, JavaScript and TypeScript.
+I am proficient in languages such as Java, C++, C#, PHP, XML, MySQL, XAML, JavaScript and TypeScript.
 I have experience in developing user interfaces, as well as implementing databases.

 # Previous work experience